FEUP-LDTS-2023/project-l02gr01/docs/README.md

 ---

+### Reading User Name at Pre-Game

+**Problem in Context**

+We wanted to receive the name of the player before game start.
+However, we didn't want to create a form using the lanterna given methods.
+Therefore, we were dependent of reading the characters pressed on the keyboard.

+**The Pattern**

+To implement this functionality, we decided to use a modification of the Observer Pattern.
+We also used the singleton pattern.
+The other options we were considering required a lot of code for single use.

+**Implementation**

+We are receiving the keyboard characters at the Lanterna GUI and sending them to TextManipulation, a class that implements the singleton pattern.
+If there is some place in the game that has signaled interest in reading text, it stores it in a class variable.
+After each write, the observer (usually, the PreGame class) is informed of the changes and stores it in her own variable.
+In the end, the observer can state his disinteress on continuing reading characters.

+(There can only be one observer in our implementation, which fits well on our game.)

+**Consequences**

+Using this pattern, the task of reading characters from the user's keyboard becomes a trivial functionality (the class object just needs to be signaled as observer of the TextManipulation singleton)

+---

 We also applied the Singleton to the Game class, to guarantee that there is only one Game running at a time.

 In the rest of the project, we tried to follow the SOLID principles, making use of polimorphism and other good practices.